shimaore/useful-wind/README.md

           @session.db.get "number:#{destination}"
           .then (doc) ->

+`router.session` is used to initialize `session` at the start of each call, before any middleware is processed.

 `data`
 ------

 The data provided by FreeSwitch over the Event Socket.

+A shortcut for `this.call.data`.

 `source`
 --------

 The FreeSwitch Caller-ID-Number.

-Your application may modify `destination` if you'd like, but the value is not sent back to FreeSwitch.
+Your application may modify `source` if you'd like, but the value is not sent back to FreeSwitch.
 Use the FreeSwitch `set` or `export` commands to do that.

 `destination`
 -------------